timothyhahn/jeeveshikedthepct/src/routes/chapters/01-chapter-1.md

 ![Night comes to our mobile village](https://imagedelivery.net/dYSa6ZWs-G98WVtkaZGBFQ/a7fc6725-7106-4dea-a297-d600eac1ad00/public)

-We left the desert floor to enter the beautiful pine forests of Mount Laguna, where Black Widow, Giggles, and I shared a tiny home, cramming our sleeping pads next to each other, waking with each crinkle as we tossed and turned.
+We left the desert floor to enter the beautiful pine forests of Mount Laguna where Black Widow, Giggles, and I shared a tiny home, cramming our sleeping pads next to each other, waking with each crinkle as we tossed and turned.

 The next day, we stepped north of town and looked over the Anza-Borrego desert, where we were about to enter.